How is CBD Extracted? What are the different ways to extract CBD?

 The use of olive oil for extraction is a particular favorite among the enthusiast.
 This is compared to commercial producers who will often shy away from this method.

 The method has been famed for being very simple and safe, with its only requirements being olive oil and a source of heat.
-It is even argued to be one of the oldest methods of extracting CBD.
+It is probably even one of the oldest methods of extracting CBD.

 To carry out the process, the plant material is heated continuously for a given period.
 The heating activates the chemical that is within the plant, in preparation for the next step.